onmyway133/IconGenerator/README.md

 ### Generate `icns`

 - `IconGenerator` names file in `icon_size` format, to make it work for `iconutil`
-- Go to the folder where `AppIcon.appiconset` is stored, rename it to `AppIcon.iconset`, run
+- Go to the folder where `AppIcon.appiconset` is stored, rename it to `AppIcon.iconset`, delete `Contents.json`, then run

 ```sh
 iconutil -c icns "AppIcon.iconset"